wso2/docs-ei/en/streaming-integrator/docs/develop/streaming-integrator-studio-overview.md

 interfaces to develop Siddhi applications

 -   **Source View** : This allows you to write Siddhi applications in the Siddhi Query Language.
-This supports auto-completion, tracking syntax errors and debugging.
+This supports auto-completion and tracking syntax errors.

 -   **Design View** :This interface visualizes the event flow of a Siddhi application, and allows you to compose the applications by dragging and dropping Siddhi components to a graph.

 Once a Siddhi application is created, you can simulate events via the Streaming Integrator Tooling to test whether it works as expected.
-You can also run the Siddhi application in the debug mode to detect errors in the Siddhi logic.

 ## Starting Streaming Integrator Tooling